Behaviour for Learning

 Our Academic Standards

-In order for students to be the very best in school and be empowered in life, we work with the students on their academic habits.
+In order for students to be the very best in school and be empowered in life, we work with our students on their academic habits.
 We report to students and parents against these standards regularly, through our reporting systems.

 An Outstanding Student always